le-quentin/blog/pages/002_ergonomic-journey-i3/item.md

 - cmd+k: go to the app above in the stack (the project previously opened)
 - cmd+h: go to the screen on the left to reply to a Slack message

-Many apps will offer a few keybinds that will make the mouse unnecessary in 90% cases.
+Many apps will offer a few keybinds that will make the mouse unnecessary in 90% use cases.
 When everything is configured, it literally feels like there's almost no frontier between your thoughts and your OS.
 Trust me, that's such a great feeling.
 Once you've experienced it, there's no coming back.

 ### Should you switch right now?